burger4d/Krevetka-chess-engine-project/README.md

 # Folders:
 - engines: Other chess engines which can be used (Please only include the executable files).
 You may find some useful engines here: https://chess-bot.com/blog/chess-engines-download.html
-- images: The RGB values of the highlighted squares on each of the aforementioned websites.
+- images: The RGB values of the highlighted squares on each websites.
 For illustration, if you play e2e4, both e2 and e4 will be illuminated.
 - polyglot: Various polyglot chess opening books available for selection here: https://chess.stackexchange.com/questions/35448/looking-for-polyglot-opening-books?adlt=strict&toWww=1&redig=95BF7929665C40C0966EB2870AA78E90

 # Files: